This article was updated on February 6th, 2024

 2. Hives (Urticaria)

 Like hot spots, hives are caused by an allergic reaction and manifest symptomatically in the skin.
 Hives in dogs are often the result of an insect bite or sting, a reaction to a medication, or an environmental allergy.
 Hives appear as small, raised areas in the dog’s skin and coat.
 Hives can be widespread all over the body or confined to a smaller area.

 If your dog is exhibiting hives, check their face for swelling and ensure they are breathing normally.
-If the only sign of the allergic reaction is hives, you should make an appointment as soon as possible with a veterinarian and keep a close eye on your dog until they can be seen.
+If the only sign of the allergic reaction is hives, you should make an appointment as soon as possible with a veterinarian and keep a close eye on your dog.
 If the dog is also exhibiting facial swelling, difficulty breathing, lethargy, or vomiting, they must be taken to the nearest veterinarian immediately as these are signs of anaphylaxis and can be fatal if left untreated.

 Treatment for hives will depend on the severity of clinical signs that your dog is exhibiting, their history, the possible allergen, and their current health status.
 Typically treatment consists of corticosteroids and antihistamines, but intravenous fluids and other supportive measures may be necessary.

 View pictures of hives with tips for treating hives at home.

 3. Allergies to the environment (grass, trees, flowers, pollen, and more)